citp/privacy-policy-historical/l/li/lin/lincoln.com.md

 #### Interest-Based/Online Behavioral Advertising

 _Interest-Based/Online Behavioral Advertising._ On some pages of our site we may allow third-party advertising partners to set web tracking tools (e.g., cookies and web beacons) to collect anonymous, non-personally identifiable information regarding your activities on those pages (e.g., your IP address, page(s) visited, time of day).
 We may also share such information we have collected with third-party advertising partners.
 These advertising partners may use this information (and similar information collected from other websites) for purposes of delivering future targeted advertisements to you when you visit other (non-Ford) sites within their networks.
-This practice is commonly referred to as “interest-based advertising” or “online behavioral advertising.”
+This practice is commonly referred to as "interest-based advertising" or "online behavioral advertising."

 Pages of our website that collect information that may be used by such advertising partners for interest-based advertising purposes are identified by a link to AdChoices on the page.